algorys/gitlabproject/README.md

 ### Override Server and Token

 Inside the root of the plugin, you will have a JSON file called: `server.json`.
-Inside you can add other serversi and their tokens, than the one defined in the plugin settings.
+Inside you can add other servers and their tokens, than the one defined in the plugin settings.

 Just call it after by its name.

 E.g.:

-With the following json file:
+Say that you've the following json file:

 ```json
 {